 Sculpture 1: Sculpture is an overview of basic skills used to create 3-D works of art.
 Both additive and subtractive techniques will be taught.
 With an emphasis on studio production, this course is designed to develop higher-level thinking skills and art-related technology skills.
 Some art criticism, art history, and aesthetics may be included.
+This is a semester course.
+There is an additional fee of up to \$20 for this class.

 Study Skills: This course is a course in which students learn and apply social and academic skills and strategies.
 This class may cover the following areas: Organization, time management, stress management, reading strategies, test taking strategies, study strategies, note taking, academic tracking, team work, communication and goal setting, learning and interest assessments.
+This is a semester course.

 Theatre 1: This is an introductory course in theatre with an emphasis on performance and playwriting.
 No previous experience is necessary.
 The course will include, but not be limited to, improvisation, monologues, characterization, movement, playwriting, and work with voice projection and diction.
 Other skills learned and developed include critical thinking, rehearsal skills, plot structure, reading, writing, and cooperative group work.
+This is a semester class.
+There is an additional fee of up to \$20 for this class.

 Theatre 2: This is an intermediate course in theatre with an emphasis on performance and playwriting.
 The course will include, but not be limited to, playwriting, characterization, monologues, and scenes from plays, movement, voice projection and diction, and improvisation.
 Other skills learned and developed include critical thinking, rehearsal skills, plot structure, reading writing, and cooperative group work.
+This is a semester class.
+There is an additional fee of up to \$20 for this class.

 Yoga: This class focuses on structural alignment, increase of and flexibility.
 It will deepen student's awareness of breath and role it has in generating energy and stamina in one's mind and body.
 The course will also incorporate techniques for stress relief, and enhance one's physical performance by teaching students how to connect breath, organ systems, physiology and anatomy all together.
+This is a semester class.